Bendigo Weekly

 High life for Jordan

-JORDAN Lees hadn’t realised until last August he had already done the bulk of the research he needed to start his own business which launched in Bendigo on January 1.
-Mr Lees, a physiotherapist and law graduate working as an occupational health consultant, was sourcing for his clients ..
+JORDAN Lees hadn’t realised until last August he had already done the bulk of the research he needed to start his own business UpDown Desk which launched in Bendigo on January 1.
+Mr Lees, a physiotherapist and law graduate working as an occupational health consultant, was sourcing for ..

 20-Jan-2017